 - Udon-ya : Udon are wheat flour noodles often served in a broth.
 There are many recipes of Udon.

 - Kaitenzushi : rotating sushi in Japanese.
 Those are served on a rotating belt that passes in front of you.
 The price is count regarding the number and types of plates you have collected.

-- Okonomiyaki : kind of omelette cooked on a teppan (warming plate).
+- Okonomiyaki : kind of omelet cooked on a teppan (warming plate).
 This recipe mixes plenty of ingredients and is usually prepared with octopus, meat, or vegetables.
-This meal is one of Hiroshima’s specialities.
+This meal is one of Hiroshima’s specialties.